 Director: E. Moody (Director of Undergraduate Studies & Senior Lecturer)

-Professors: K. Abraham, S. Aruoba, L. Ausubel, J. Chao, M. Cropper (Distinguished University Professor), A. Drazen, E. Filiz-Ozbay, S. Galiani, J. Haltiwanger (Distinguished University Professor), Z. Jin, S. Kalemli-Ozcan, M. Kearney, G. Kuersteiner, N. Limao, Y. Masatlioglu, P. Murrell, E. Ozbay, I. Prucha (Distinguished University Professor), A. Sweeting, D. Vincent, J. Wallis
+Professors: K. Abraham (Distinguished University Professor), S. Aruoba, L. Ausubel, J. Chao, M. Cropper (Distinguished University Professor), A. Drazen, E. Filiz-Ozbay, S. Galiani, J. Haltiwanger (Distinguished University Professor), J. Hellerstein, Z. Jin, S. Kalemli-Ozcan, M. Kearney, G. Kuersteiner, Y. Masatlioglu, P. Murrell, E. Ozbay, I. Prucha (Distinguished University Professor), S. Urzua, D. Vincent, J. Wallis

 Associate Professors: P. Coughlin, J. Goldberg, E. Kaplan, J. Shea (Assoc.
-Chair & Director of Graduate Studies), L. Stevens, S. Urzua
+Chair & Director of Graduate Studies), L. Stevens

-Assistant Professors: P. De Leo, T. Drechsel, E. Lee, N. Pope, F. Saffie, C. Yang
+Assistant Professors: P. De Leo, T. Drechsel, N. Pope, D. Reck, C. Yang

-Lecturers: H. Abbasi Alikamar (Senior Lecturer), M. Copelman (Senior Lecturer), A. Finkle, A. Gandhi (Senior Lecturer), E. Leibtag, N. Montgomery (Senior Lecturer), N. Sarna (Senior Lecturer), S. Scandizzo (Senior Lecturer), J. Straub (Senior Lecturer)
+Lecturers: H. Abbasi Alikamar (Senior Lecturer), M. Copelman (Senior Lecturer), A. Finkle, A. Gandhi (Senior Lecturer), E. Leibtag, N. Sarna (Senior Lecturer), S. Scandizzo (Senior Lecturer), J. Straub (Senior Lecturer)

 Departmental academic advisors are available to assist current and prospective majors.
 Students are encouraged to meet with an advisor at least once an academic year to verify progress in their program requirements.
 Further information on courses, internships, the department honors program, career planning, and graduate schools may also be obtained from the advisors.